Approved list of cancers and their eligibility criteria

 - Recruitment after negative results from another research project – a patient who has had whole genome sequencing as part of another project should not be recruited to the 100,000 Genomes Project (unless otherwise agreed) as this will be unlikely to provide additional information.

 - Patients may be recruited in parallel to a clinical trial provided the clinical trial sample will not be compromised and the sample will not undergo Whole Genome Sequencing.
 If the trial involves Whole Exome Sequencing please contact the service desk to discuss the appropriateness of also Whole Genome Sequencing the tumour.

 - There is a requirement to provide Essential Sample Data and Core Data, therefore potential participants seen from another centre for specialist care, or where only Samples are received, cannot be recruited unless sufficient data will be obtainable from local centres.

 - All potential participants must be residents of England, Scotland, Northern Ireland or Wales and be under the care of and be followed up by the NHS in England.
 Those in England and Wales must have an NHS number and those resident in Scotland or Northern Ireland their country equivalent.

 - Patients must have a diagnosis from a WHO/IARC cancer classification

 - Ability to collect the specified dataset within agreed timescales.

 - Provision of informed consent in accordance with the Services Specification, Annex N – consent and patient recruitment and the Genomics England Protocol.

-- Previously treated patients: with the exception of haematological malignancies (see below), patients are now eligible who:
+- Previously treated patients: (including those with haematological malignancies (see below)), are now eligible who:

 - present with a recurrence of a previously treated tumour (with chemotherapy, hormone therapy and/or radiotherapy).
 This may be a local or metastatic recurrence.